1. Getting Started#

 A handful of modules print out a message when loaded, but the vast majority do not.
 Thus you can assume the import command was successful if nothing is printed.
 If something goes wrong while loading a module, Python will print out an error message explaining the problem.

-Once a module is loaded, you can access its functions by typing the name of the module, a dot ., and then the name of the function.
+Once a module is imported, you can access its functions by typing the name of the module, a dot ., and then the name of the function.
 For instance, to use the round function provided by NumPy:

 numpy.round(3.3)